kulaizki/Bandit/bandit3.md

+# Bandit 3

-here we use `cd` to get into the `inhere` dir and use the `find` command to locate the hidden file inside the current dir
+Here we use `cd` to get into the `inhere` dir and use the `find` command to locate the hidden file inside the current dir
 ```bash
 bandit3@bandit:~$ ls
 inhere